RV Rental 101: Motorhome Rental Tips for Beginners

-What You Will need to Provide for RV Rental
+What You Need to Provide for RV Rental

 - Completed contracts, payments, and security deposit.

 - In most cases the renter is responsible for providing their own liability insurance coverage.

 - Bedding, towels, and pillows (sleeping bags are ideal for RVs with bunk beds!)

 - Cookware – if cooking over fire